-Turn off the camera, and connect the USB cable that comes bundled with the camera to the camera's USB/AV connector and your computer's USB port.
+Connect the USB cable that comes bundled with the camera to the USB cradle and your computer's USB port.

-Take care when connecting the USB cable to the camera or your computer.
-USB ports and cable plugs are shaped for proper positioning.
+- Take care when connecting the USB cable to the USB cradle or your computer.
+USB ports and cable plugs are shaped for proper positioning. - Plug the USB cable plugs into the ports securely, as far as they will go.
+Proper operation is not possible if connections are not correct.